rachaelstanislaw/foreign-keys-relations/README.md

 - G model Person
 - Migrate
 - Create some people
-- G model article with foreign key
+- G model Article with foreign key
 - Migrate
 - Update relations in models
 - Using foreign key, add article to person